Comicbook: The Superior Foes of Spider-Man

 - Tempting Fate: Speed Demon insults Hercules a bunch in issue 10, calling him a "hairy, skirt-wearing ape of an Avenger".
 Cue Herc strolling into the bar the gang just happens to be holding up...

 - Token Good Teammate: Shocker is much less malicious and ruthless than other members, is a strong believer in Honor Among Thieves, and genuinely views the rest of the group as his friends.
-Similarly, Overdrive is simply waiting for the chance to defect and become a hero.

 - Tropaholics Anonymous: The supervillain support group Boomerang attends.
 Ostensibly it's for people trying to retire from the supervillain business but most of the people in it are still committing crimes behind each other's backs.